Biigtigong Nishnaabeg: Reserve

 Pic River 50 is an Indian reserve on the north shore of Lake Superior at the mouth of the Pic River, near Marathon, Ontario, Canada.
 The reserve is 316.6 ha within its exterior boundaries, and serves as the land-base for the Ojibways of the Pic River First Nation.
 In November, 2007, the First Nation reported their total registered population was 964 people, of which their on-reserve population was 480.

 Pic River 50 is known for the role it has played in developing "run of the river" hydroelectric projects in Northern Ontario.
-It is partner to three projects: the 13.5 MW Black River generating station (GS), the 5.0 MW Twin Falls GS and the 23.0 MW Umbata Falls GS.
+It is partner to three projects: the 13.5 MW Wawatay generating station (GS) on the Black River, the 5.0 MW Twin Falls GS and the 23.0 MW Umbata Falls GS.
 In all, these projects produce enough electricity to meet the needs of some 30,000 homes in Ontario.

 Ojibways of the Pic River First Nation are currently attempting to create a self-sustainable reserve with employment, education and resources being developed and used within the reserve itself.
 Thus far, Pic River 50 has a thriving forestry company, a cable television company and a high speed internet company.